Life is full of colour for Lyla Cole from Rockwood.

 Lyla is also making "25 Days of Crayons" Advent Calendars for December.

 "Just this past week, it seems people are starting to get ready for Christmas shopping.
-We've been getting a lot of orders already," Laura said.
+We've been getting a lot of orders already," Laura Ruth said.

 Lyla's Crayon Factory uses crayons that are preowned, whether it be old, broken crayons, crayons that are gathering dust when kids outgrow them, or donations from local restaurants.

-"We reached out to several restaurants after learning that many of them are required to use a new pack of crayons after each guest, meaning they often end up throwing out tons of crayons that were barely, or not even used," Laura said
+"We reached out to several restaurants after learning that many of them are required to use a new pack of crayons after each guest, meaning they often end up throwing out tons of crayons that were barely, or not even used," Laura Ruth said

 "Since crayons are a petroleum product, they can't be recycled, so they end up in the landfill.
 We wanted to have Lyla learn more about environmentally responsible business practices, sustainability, and circular economy."